 That once oh so useful Wix page just isn’t cutting it anymore.
 You know there are other options, but making the change means rebuilding from the ground up.
 Right?
 Not quite.
 Tools exist that simplify Wix to WordPress migration.

 Today, we’re breaking down how to convert your Wix site to WordPress the easy way.
 Our guide can take you from Wix to WordPress in no time.
-Sound good?
+Sounds good?
 Let’s get started.